 2. Content Quality & Relevance

-- Structure & Readability: Clear headings (H1, H2, H3) and logical paragraphs make content easier to understand.
+- Structure & Readability: Clear headings (H1, H2, H3) and logical paragraphs make the content easier to understand.

-- Freshness: Google favors updated and maintained content.
+- Timeliness: Google favors up-to-date, well-maintained content.

 3. User Experience (UX) & Behavior